 Require students to reflect on their learning activities and products by providing answers to Career Connect reflection statements and documenting their learning experiences in their ePortfolios

-Develop an assignment or program that involves real-life experiences (experiential learning) that focuses on written communication, oral communication, teamwork, or critical thinking and may include a community partnership
+Develop an assignment or program that involves real-life experiences (experiential learning) that focuses on the development of marketable skills such as written communication, oral communication, teamwork, critical thinking, personal responsibility, social responsibility, leadership, or quantitative and empirical skills and may include a community partnership

 Career Connect can talk with you one-on-one or simply examine your syllabus or UNT activity description to get you started.
-Or you can propose ideas by completing and submitting the project idea form through Career Connect’s website, or by contacting Meena Naik, Career Connect’s Faculty and Staff Development Coordinator, at Meena.Naik@unt.edu or (940) 369-6176.
+Or you can propose ideas by completing and submitting the project idea form through Career Connect’s website, or by contacting Meena Naik, Career Connect’s Program Director, at Meena.Naik@unt.edu or (940) 369-6176.

-We will identify which program components can be easily integrated into your UNT class or activity, which components are difficult to integrate, and a plan for adding more program components in future semesters.
+We will identify which program components can be easily integrated into your UNT class or activity, which components are difficult to integrate, and consult on a plan for adding more program components in future semesters.
 At a minimum, offering students an opportunity to work within the ePortfolio is a straightforward way to start the process of connecting.
 The ideal, however, arises when faculty and staff participate by developing a Connect Activity that incorporates all of the program components, including a mutually beneficial community partnership.

-Connect activities are experiential and service learning activities that drives students to grasp higher-level abstract concepts and marketable skills through concrete activities, guided reflection, and outcome assessment of written and oral communication, teamwork, and critical thinking.
+Connect activities are experiential and service learning activities that drives students to grasp higher-level abstract concepts and marketable skills through concrete activities, guided reflection, and outcome assessment of marketable skills.
 Wurdinger and Carlson (2010) identified five important characteristics of experiential learning and these drive Career Connect Activities:

 Student interaction with each other and the content